 Well, as I told you, I didn’t go to Japan for street photography originally, I went for work.
 But in the end, Japanese people were so fantastic for me.
 I can’t get the same photographs in the streets of other countries, because Japanese people are different.
 We can’t understand each other; they don’t speak English and I don’t speak Japanese.
 They keep a distance, as well as being very organised and nice.
 So, if something is disturbing, they find it curious.
 If you don’t walk in the right part of the street, or if you stay in front of the door of the train, *laughs*, it’s very disturbing for them!

 It was fascinating, I could come close to them and take my picture.
 They didn’t care about me and my camera, or whatever I was doing.
 Maybe they saw me as a tourist – they just didn’t care.
 But it was very pleasant that they didn’t care.
 The distance and the contact were new for me.
 It wasn’t the same thing as street photography in Italy or Belgium.
 When I work in those countries it’s hard to get so near to people, which is essential for me because I use a wide-angle lens.
 In Italy, that’s impossible to do.

 And finally, why black and white?

 It’s a long story.
 I began to take pictures when I was very young.
 My father had a camera and a dark room.
 So, using his own facilities, he taught me how to do prints myself.
-When I was a bit older, he gave me his dark room material and camera, which I used for a long, long time.
-When I was a student, I spent my nights printing black and white pictures in a dark room.
+When I was a bit older, he gave me his darkroom material and camera, which I used for a long, long time.
+When I was a student, I spent my night printing black and white pictures in a dark room.
 Now it’s so inside me; I think I see a lot of things in black and white.
 These days I use digital cameras, which are colour rather than monochrome.
 Even so, I still convert the photographs to black and white in post-production.